AyeCode/userswp/readme.txt

 = 1.2.2.7 =
 * Change confirm email's placeholder - FIXED
 * Disable links in profile tabs for the posts and listings not published yet - FIXED
+* Placeholder not loaded in the select2 in registration form light box - FIXED

 = 1.2.2.6 =
 * Password strength meter showing JS error in registration form for WordPress 5.0  - FIXED